 This automated debt collection software article explores the features and benefits for banks and credit unions.
-It provides key information for bank and credit union debt collectors seeking a process automation solution to improve their collection and recovery efforts.
+It provides key information for bank and credit union debt collectors seeking a collections process automation solution to improve their collection efforts to reduce bad debt and optimize cash flow.

-The rise of credit use by companies and personal debtors during the pandemic has increased customer payment default.
-The market surge of required debt recovery efforts in current economic and political conditions makes banks and credit unions more vulnerable to higher compliance scrutiny.
-This exposure is compelling bank and credit union debt collection professionals to automate debt collections as a proven way to improve their debt management systems, while economically increasing their collection capacity.
+The rise of credit use by companies, business owners and personal debtors prompted by the COVID-19 pandemic has increased customer payment default.
+The market surge of required debt recovery efforts in current economic and political conditions makes banks and credit unions vulnerable to higher compliance scrutiny.
+This exposure to government regulations is compelling bank and credit union debt collection professionals to automate debt collection operations.

-Automated Debt Collection uses debt collection technology to reliably customize, streamline and automate many collection process activities.
-Debt collection automation software programs are leveraged by bank and credit union agents responsible for collecting of any past due debt owed their financial institution.
+An automated debt collection management system uses debt collection technology to reliably customize, streamline and automate many collection process activities.
+Debt collection automation software programs are leveraged by bank and credit union agents responsible for collecting any past due debt owed their financial institution.

 Many required and repetitive tasks of the collection process can be fully automated with a powerful automated debt collection system, while some actions require human intervention.

-- Documenting reports of when and how each debt collection process step happened
+- Documenting reports of when each debt collection process step and payment processing happened

 - Alerting other debt collection professionals if a required management step did not happen